requiredghost/ralsei.gay/README.md

 ## Changelog

+### Alpha 3.0.1

+- Slight update aligning with the design of the vision for V3.
+Still near the same as Alpha 3.0

 ### Alpha 3.0

 - Rehaul.
 Gone back to a Under Construction page until further notice of V3's completion.